 For a full list of available functionality, use

-Switch to PHP 7 in 5 easy steps
+Switch to PHP 7

 - Log on to your Service Panel